 More on each below.

 Competitors are required to attend at least two MIT Can Talk workshops, but are encouraged to attend more.
-They address different aspects of speaking, so may help in your preparation for the competition.
+Some deal with content, others with delivery, but all so may help in your preparation for the competition.
+You must attend at least one workshop on content and one workshop on delivery (the workshops are designated as being one or the other).
 Make sure you sign in.

 The Clinic is an optional resource available to you should you want to do a no-risk dryrun and receive feedback.
-The Clinic will be staffed by individual(s) who are not involved in any of the judging.
-The Clinic will likely be held from Sunday evening 6-9pm, Jan 26th in 32-124 and Monday night, Jan 27th 8:30pm 32-141.
-Come anytime; no appointment necessary (although it would be helpful if you emailed mitcantalk to let us know; if no one comes after an hour or so, we may leave early!)
+The Clinic will be staffed by individual(s) who are not involved in the judging.
+Clinic hours and location will be announced on this website (if no one shows up, staffer will leave after 15 minutes).

 The purpose of the preliminary round is to narrow down the pool of competitors to the Top 12.
 Judges are recent MIT Alumni and possibly, current graduate students.

-The preliminary round is Tuesday, January 28th, from 6:30-10pm (with a possible overflow preliminary round on Wednesday evening if there are enough conflicts or if there are too many competitors).
-You will be assigned a 30 minute block within this time frame, and you must BE present for the entire half hour block - i.e. as you will speak sometime during your assigned block (random order) and serve as an audience members for the other competitors speaking during the same block.
+Once you qualify for the preliminary round by taking at least two workshops, you will be assigned a 30 minute block within the above time frame, and you must BE present for the entire half hour block - i.e. as you will speak sometime during your assigned block (in some order) and serve as an audience members for the other competitors speaking during the same block.

 If you have a conflict with your assigned block, we will try our best to reschedule you, but there is no guarantee we can accommodate every request to reschedule.
 Competitors will be notified of their assigned block via email; this email will also contain instructions for whom to contact in case of conflict.
 (If you have time constraints, please let the organizers know ahead of time, and we can try to work around your schedule.)